 THE OTHER STUFF

 I work in a high-rise in the manufactured business district called Century City.
 My job pays me a ridiculous amount to basically answer phones and move emails around (yay graduate degree!), and since it doesn’t take up too much head space or time, I can pursue my extracurricular interests, like those mentioned in this blog.
 Husband and I are DINKs, so we for sure use up our frequent flyer miles.
 We’ve traveled to Europe several times, including Paris over 8 (!), as well as hiked into Machu Picchu, snuck into Cuba, and spent the night in the middle of a volcano (v. uncomfortable but not for the reason you would think).
 However, the driving force in my life is my faith and service.
-Husband and I have been well overpaid, and we have made it a priority to give, whether through our volunteering, activism, or resources.
+I have been well overpaid and am trying my best to give back, whether through volunteering, activism, or resources.
 Anyway, I hope that you find something that entertains or helps you on my blog.
 Below is the more personal info.

 Raisins in food, indiscriminate hugging, and flying economy.